DataDog/managed-kubernetes-auditing-toolkit/README.md

 * Add a feature to identify EKS pods that are exposed through an AWS load balancer, through the [aws-load-balancer-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)
 * Add support for GCP GKE
 * Allow scanning for additional types of cloud credentials
-* Enhance the IAM role trust policy evaluation logic to take into account additional edge cases

 ## Acknowledgements